navi25/breezing_rgf_wiki/Home.md

 * [Electron](https://electronjs.org/) - A cross platform desktop app building framework.
 * [React](https://reactjs.org/) - A declarative UI framework.
 (For developing UI)
 * [Redux](https://redux.js.org/) - A predictable state container for JavaScript apps.
 (For managing states/models)
+* [ChartJs](https://www.chartjs.org/) - A simple Javascript library to build complex charts.
+(We will be using react-chartjs)

 This page contains all the modules included in the Test Software and how they work.